The rtrek package includes some Star Trek datasets, but

 instance of the image, nor is there any consistency in what portal or

-type of article it takes you to. memory_alpha()
+type of article it takes you to. memory_alpha(), and

 content associated with the “file” url.
 See ma_image()